 After a course in Art History, I wanted to immerse myself in Photography.
 At Spéos, I was precisely oriented towards finding my own photographic and visual identity.
+I followed the Professional Photography in 2 years program.
 I had the opportunity to have highly qualified professionals as teachers, real masters in photography who transmitted me a knowledge that I had never imagined existed before entering school!

 The photojournalism team is excellent, it transmits not only the technique but also the passion.
 This school opened me to a different world.
 It’s a unique experience.

 At Spéos, the exchange of experiences is constant, not only with the teachers, but also with the other students.
 I met people from all over the world and I made friends that I will keep forever.

 I highly recommend the Spéos School to anyone looking for a high level of training and a memorable experience.
 Many thanks to the Spéos team and in particular to Phillippe Bachelier, Ana Cruz and Leonardo Antoniadis.